-They dropped me at the pier where a fisherman was supposed to wait for me.
+They dropped me at the pier where a fisherman was supposed to wait for me to bring me to Koh Chang.
 It was dark.
 There was no fishermen.
 Some cats passed the roads and I made my way to some Thai family who ran a small store at the side of the road.

 „A boat here?
 Too late.
 Waves too high.
 No no.“